 Big, bold, overpowering tattoo sleeves don't suit everyone's style.
 But if this is your only idea of a sleeve tattoo (a large tattoo or a bunch of smaller tattoos that, when placed together, cover a significant portion of the arm), you're missing out on a world of possibility.
 Thanks to tools like Instagram, we're able to discover artists, styles, and techniques that challenge our old ideas of sleeves, so much so that we bet even the most tattoo-shy could find a design they like.

 Any tattoo is a huge commitment, but since your arms are relatively difficult to hide, you'll want to be 100% sure about your design, placement, style, size, and color.
-To walk us through everything we need to know before getting a quarter, half, or full sleeve of ink, we tapped two industry experts, NYC-based artist Amanda Wachob and Bryan Gutierrez of Bang Bang NYC.
+To walk us through everything we need to know before getting a quarter, half, or full sleeve of ink, we tapped two industry experts, Amanda Wachob and Bryan Gutierrez.
 Keep scrolling for their best advice and the most important things to consider before getting a sleeve tattoo.

 Pick the Right Artist for You